 3.2.
 Weed Density

 The analyzed data revealed that at 20 DAT, the population of grasses and sedges were influenced by the treatments.
-The lowest weed density of grasses was recorded in T2 which was followed by T3, T4 and T5.
-The sedges population was the lowest in T3 and was on par with T2, T4, T5 and T6.
+The lowest weed density of grasses was recorded in T2, which was followed by T3, T4 and T5.
+The sedge population was the lowest in T3 and was on par with T2, T4, T5, and T6.
 The results clearly indicated that nutri priming with Zn enhanced the vigour of rice seedlings for early establishment and competitiveness.
 The highest weed density of grasses and sedges has been recorded in the control treatment (T8) which was on par with T1 and T7.
 Weed density at 40 DAT did not show any significant difference between treatments.

-Weed density was reported higher in control treatment which was the application of recommended dose of fertilizers excluding P and Zn, which makes the rice plants less established and less competitive compared to the treatments which are sufficiently supplied with nutrients.
-Absence of the phosphorous nutrition, which plays the important role in early root growth and root proliferation was lacking in the control treatment might have affected the proper establishment of the plants to compete with weeds in the control treatment (Malhotra et al., 2018).
+Weed density was reported higher in the control treatment, which applied the recommended dose of fertilizers excluding P and Zn, making the rice plants less established and less competitive compared to the treatments that are sufficiently supplied with nutrients.
+The absence of phosphorous nutrition, which plays an important role in early root growth and root proliferation, in the control treatment might have affected the proper establishment of the plants to compete with weeds in the control treatment (Malhotra et al., 2018).

 3.3 Weed Dry Matter

 Weed dry matter at 20 and 40 DAT differed significantly among the zinc application treatments.
-The treatment T8 has recorded the highest weed dry matter and was found on par with T1.
+The treatment T8 recorded the highest weed dry matter and was found on par with T1.
 The treatment T3 has recorded the lowest weed dry matter at 20 and 40 DAT.

-Plant growth and development required Zn to undergo biological processes like synthesis of proteins, nucleic acids (Han et al., 2004; Broadley et al., 2012).
-Weeds growth was also associated with nutrient supply when considered as plant species, weed biomass was higher in Zn soil application treatments (El- Metwalley et al., 2020; Saudy et al., 2021) which is in justification with treatment T1.
-Absence of both the P and Zn nutrients would make the plants species weak resulting in more weed dry matter in the control treatment.
+Plant growth and development require Zn to undergo biological processes like the synthesis of proteins and nucleic acids (Han et al., 2004; Broadley et al., 2012).
+Weed growth was also associated with nutrient supply when considered as plant species, and weed biomass was higher in Zn soil application treatments (El- Metwalley et al., 2020; Saudy et al., 2021), which is in justification with treatment T1.
+The absence of both the P and Zn nutrients would make the plant species weak, resulting in more weed-dry matter in the control treatment.

 Table 2.
 Effect of zinc nutrition on weed density (no. m-2) in rice at 20 and 40 DAT